What Computing looks like at Shaw Ridge School

 • Lessons involving computing are current, aim to enthuse the pupils and provide skills including problem solving which are adaptable across the wider curriculum.

-• E-safety is taught whenever online tools are being used, discretely through PSHE each half term and in response to the needs of the pupil and wider school community.
+• Online safety is taught whenever online tools are being used, discretely through PSHE each half term and in response to the needs of the pupil and wider school community.

 This is our philosophy:

-• Children using creative skills to develop their learning and showcase their understanding.
+• Children use creative skills to develop their learning and showcase their understanding.

 • Children use problem solving skills including those for computer programming.